autocode-rayes/forgetting_probe/README.md

-The accompanying paper is licensed under CC BY 4.0.
-Code: This repository is licensed under MIT.
 # Forgetting as Probe: The Geometry of Catastrophic Forgetting

 **The Geometry of Catastrophic Forgetting: Scale and Batch Size Reveal a Two-Dimensional Behavioral Shift in Language Models**